ncredinburgh/JavaForSmallTeams/style/40_remember_kiss_and_yagni.md

 Fortunately YAGNI gives us some useful advice on how to keep things simple without having to tell accidental and inherent complexity apart.

-The more a system does, the higher it's overall complexity will be.
+The more a system does, the higher its overall complexity will be.
 If we make a system that does less, it will be simpler - it will have less *inherent complexity* and less *accidental complexity*

 Your goal is, therefore, to create the minimum amount of functionality that solves the problems you have right **now**.